samplchallenges/SAMPL-containers/tutorials/DockingContainerRequirements.md

   receptor {path_to_receptor_file}
   ```
 * Your container should output above in the format `key value` where the keys are `docked_ligand`/`receptor` and the values are file paths.
 The key and value should be separated by a single space
-* These are the only two outputs that should be printed to stdout.
-Please print any extraneous error messages to stderr so output parsing is not compromised
+* These are the only two outputs that should be printed to `stdout`.
+Please print any extraneous error messages to `stderr` so output parsing is not compromised
 * If you are purposely avoiding outputtting a prediction for a compound, please replace `{path_to_docked_ligand_file}` and `{path_to_receptor_file}` with `no_prediction` (see example below)
    ```
    docked_ligand no_prediction